oleg620/course-wasm/README.md

 **A)** Run the [`build.sh`](build.sh)/[`build.bat`](build.bat) script

 **B)** Go into the file `src/solver/solver.js`, there you will se that we have already imported the solver module for you.
-The module is a function which creates an instance when called.
+The module is a Promise which creates an instance when called.
-Create such an instance, i.e. `const instance = Module();`.
+Create such an instance, i.e. add `const instance = await Module();` in the init function.

 **C)** Your newly created instance contains a method called `cwrap`, use it to create a wrapped version of the `move` function, i.e.
 ```